rocky-linux/documentation/docs/guides/contribute/style_guide.md

 ### Links

-* Make links descriptive, so it is obvious where they will lead either from the text itself or from context.
+* Make links descriptive, so it is obvious where they will lead from the text or context.
 Avoid hyperlinks with names like “click here.”
 * Verify that all links work as described.

 ### Tables